SAVE THE DATE! The Bike Cleveland Fundo takes place Sept 7th, 2019!

 Q: Bike Cleveland is AWESOME.
 Can I become a member?

 A: Thanks for the compliment!
-We would love to have you as a member and count you among our members.
-We need people like you to strengthen our voice as an organization.
+We would love to have you as a member and need riders from all backgrounds to build a strong advocacy voice in our region.
 You can join when you register for the Fundo, or by visiting BikeCleveland.org/Member